 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-An infective organism causes localized suppuration.
+An infective organism causes localized suppuration also known as pus.
 This cuts off the nutrient supply to the disc, causing rapid deterioration.
-The intervertebral disc, which is acellular, offers no resistance and local tissue necrosis ensues.
+The intervertebral disc, which is acellular, offers no resistance, and local tissue necrosis ensues.
 Collapse of the intervertebral disc space is often early.
-Infection then spreads anteriorly into the prevertebral space and into the psoas muscle, posteriorly into the epidural space causing an epidural abscess and/or meningitis, or longitudinally into the adjacent disc and vertebra.
+Infection then spreads anteriorly into the prevertebral space and into the psoas muscle, posteriorly into the epidural space causing an epidural abscess and/or meningitis; it can also spread longitudinally into the adjacent disc and vertebra.

 In rare cases, the infection is walled off and becomes chronic because of formation of dead bone or involucrum.
 This can lead to recurrence of infection.
-In about 10% of cases, especially with Staphylococcus aureus or mycobacterial infection, systemic dissemination results in paralysis and death.
+Worsened osseous and discoligamentous destruction and deformity causes spinal deformity and results in increased disability score and reduced quality of life.4 In about 12% of cases, especially with Staphylococcus aureus or Mycobacterial infection, systemic dissemination results in paralysis and death.

-Spread of infection into the epidural space can cause cord compression and may lead to permanent cord damage if not decompressed within 72 hours.
+Spread of infection into the epidural space, most commonly in the lumbar spine (48%), can cause cord compression and may lead to permanent cord damage if not decompressed within 72 hours.

-In adults, spondylodiscitis commonly presents as dull aching and insidious onset spine pain.
+The onset of spondylodiscitis can be acute, subacute, and insidious, in the order of decreasing severity of presentation.
+The progressive nature of the insidious type often delays diagnosis due to unclear time of onset, milder symptoms, and fewer symptoms.7 In adults, spondylodiscitis commonly presents as dull back pain.
 In children, it can present as inability to walk or move and may be mistaken for muscle strain.
 Cervical spine infections commonly present with a stiff neck.
 There may be history of minor trauma.
 About 50% of patients give a history of fever.
-Patients with infection often complain of nocturnal pain.
+Patients with infection often complain of nocturnal pain possibly due to a relative decrease in oxygen saturation while asleep.
 Radicular symptoms suggest epidural involvement.
-In subacute and chronic cases, there may be weight loss, loss of appetite, and malaise.
+In subacute and chronic cases there may be weight loss, loss of appetite, and malaise.

 - There are no classical clinical signs for spine infections, but a very detailed spine and neurologic evaluation is essential.